Francisco-Teixeirax86/TKV-Financial-Management-Application/README.md

 # TKV-Financial-Management-Application
 # Project Overview
 The DADTKV Financial Management Application is a distributed, transactional key-value store system adapted into a financial transaction management app.
-This project demonstrates the implementation of a robust and secure backend using a distributed system architecture, combined with an intuitive front-end interface for managing financial transactions.
+This project demonstrates the implementation of a backend using a distributed system architecture, combined with an  front-end interface for managing financial transactions.
+This is a project developed as a form of me learning and aquiring new skills.
+Maybe it is ambitious but it's the way I gain motivation to learn.

 # Key Features
 - Distributed Key-Value Store: Implements a distributed system for storing and managing key-value pairs where each key represents an account, and the value represents the account balance.